ac27182/scala-programming/manning-notes.md

 `total function:` a function which is defined for all possible values of its input

+`first class loops:` people sometimes call streams first class loops

+`corecursion:` corecursive algorithms use the data that they themselves produce, bit by bit, as they become available, and needed, to produce further bits of data

 ### anecdotes

 > we can write higher orde functions that abstract out common patterns of error handline and recovers, a functional solution is safer and retains referential trasnparency.